 Although \Cref{cor:CDK3a} follows from \Cref{thm:ST}, it does not require the full strength of it.
 Indeed, it is possible to obtain $L^p$-bounds for a smaller range of exponents $p$ by using the local smoothing estimates for the wave equation, which is enough to deduce \Cref{cor:CDK3a}.
 We learned this observation from the authors of \cite{HKL}.
 There is a related result due to Wolff \cite{WoL} and Oberlin \cite{Oberlin} (see also \cite{Mitsis}): a Borel set containing a set of spheres of Hausdorff dimension larger than $1$ (as a subset of $\R^n \times \R_+$) must have positive Lebesgue measure.

 Next, we discuss the proof of \Cref{thm:ST}.
 It is well-known by the work \cite{MSS_Bo} that bounds for the circular maximal function $S$ can be deduced from local smoothing estimates for the wave equation.
 For the case of $\ST$, we observe a similar connection between $L^p$-bounds and fractal local smoothing estimates for the wave equation.
-To describe fractal local smoothing estimates, we fix some notations.
-We denote by $\mathcal{C}(\alpha)$ the class of non-negative Borel measures $\nu$ supported on $\R^n \times I$ for some compact interval $I\subset (0,4)$ such that
+To describe fractal local smoothing estimates, we fix some notation.
+For each $0<\alpha\leq n+1$, we denote by $\mathcal{C}(\alpha)$ the class of non-negative Borel measures $\nu$ supported on $\R^n \times [1,2]$ such that